Newcastle has seen something of a foodie revolution in recent years and the Broad Chare is at the centre of this exciting scene.

 Make no mistake, there is some serious skill on display from chef patron Terry Laybourne, who cut his teeth working across some of the country’s top restaurants and now owns several venues in Newcastle.

-Menu highlights include grilled hake with celeriac, Brussel sprouts, chestnuts and sage; bacon chop with blood pudding, apple and mustard; and cured sea trout with cucumber, dill and soda bread.
+Menu highlights can include grilled hake with celeriac, Brussel sprouts, chestnuts and sage; bacon chop with blood pudding, apple and mustard; and cured sea trout with cucumber, dill and soda bread.

 Beer-wise, the Broad Chare offers a strong range of local cask ales and liquid treats from further afield, as well as Guinness and St Mungo on tap.
 The pub also sells its delicious own-label brew, called ‘The Writer’s Block’, a delicious, dry-hopped pale ale.